-Black Balsam Knob also supports an extensive bald, one of those open, mostly treeless, grassy or shrubby mountain crests for which the Southern Appalachians are famous.
-The elevation combined with the rocky meadowland translate to some killer views: well worth an hour or two tramping off the Parkway!
+Black Balsam Knob also supports an extensive bald, one of those open, mostly treeless, grassy, or shrubby mountain crests for which the Southern Appalachians are famous.
+The elevation combined with the rocky meadowland translates to some killer views: well worth an hour or two tramping off the Parkway!

 A quick nugget of history: The Art Loeb Trail—which links the Davidson River with the Little East Fork of the Pigeon River—is named for an enthusiastic hiker and member of the Carolina Mountain Club, honored with a plaque on a Black Balsam Knob outcrop.